ProjectTorreyPines/FUSE.jl/docs/src/install.md

    !!! note
        Run `ptp IJulia` every time a new julia version is installed.

        This will setup the single- and multi-thread julia kernels in Jupyter.

+       The number of threads of the multi-threaded julia kernels can be set via the `JULIA_NUM_THREADS` environmental variable.

 1. Start a new Jupyter-lab session (this should open a web-browser page with Jupyter running)